-It was the right moment for all of us to start something new: after a decade of research, Jörg had become interested in a more practical involvement in development.
-During that time, Christian had just finalised a contract coordinating an innovation management project in Indonesia and was looking for a new approach to working in development.
+It was the right moment for all of us to embark on something new: after a decade of research, Jörg had become interested in a more practical involvement in development.
+At the time, Christian had just finalised a contract coordinating an innovation management project in Indonesia and was looking for a new approach to working in development.
 For myself, the start-up was an opportunity to re-enter the international working environment after a five-year period of consultancy in structural change in Germany’s Ruhr area.

 All the founding partners preferred to keep Mesopartner small and flexible.
-Nevertheless, the firm was able to integrate a few new partners and each of them shaped the profile of the company.
+Nevertheless, the firm was able to integrate a few new partners and each of them helped shape the profile of the company.

 Frank Wältring entered in 2004, bringing in both research (he was engaged with Jörg and other well-known development researchers in the so called Meso-NRW project) and project management experience (in central America).

 In 2007 Shawn Cunningham – who obtained a PhD in Business Administration in 2010 – joined Mesopartner after having worked closely with us as a representative of one of our main clients in his home country, South Africa.
 There he pioneered market-oriented LED (Local Economic Development) and BDS (Business Development Services) approaches for the GTZ (German Technical Cooperation).